Verifiable patent-sequence drift monitoring

 Pricing

-Trial first, production key second.
+Free trial first, production key second.
 Pricing is scoped from watchlists, cadence, and deployment mode instead of monthly self-serve tiers.

 Short answers for teams evaluating watchlists, cadence, evidence, and offline verification.